 The Individualized Instruction Laboratory of the Learning Resources Center is open from 8:00 A.M. to 9:30 P.M.
 Mondays through Thursdays and from 8:00 A.M. to 5:00 P.M. on Fridays.
 The Laboratory is designed so that the individual learner has access to the most effective programmed and self-instructional materials available in the educational marketplace.
 Materials are available in various formats to accommodate the learning style and needs of each student.
-The student studies and progresses at his own rate in a non-competitive environment, and has the option of pursuing almost any program of study which fulfills his needs and goals.
+The students study and progress at their own rate in a non-competitive environment, and have the option of pursuing almost any program of study which fulfill their needs and goals.